 While at the fair, visit the Garrett and E.C.
 Kraft buildings to view the junior exhibits and the Hall of Flowers Annex to enjoy the junior gardens.

 Check out the Sonoma County Master Gardeners Demonstration Garden at Sonoma County Fair outdoor patio at Hall of Flowers.
 To go along with the fair theme, the Master Gardener's named their garden “Good, Bad and Beautiful” based on the Spaghetti westerns.
 It will showcase good practices, bad practices and how a garden can be beautiful and sustainable.
-Stop by to check it out and chat with the Master Gardeners docents who are available to answer your questions 11am-6pm./table>
+Stop by to check it out and chat with the Master Gardeners docents who are available to answer your questions 11am-6pm./span>

 - Author: Mimi M Enright